--:-- --

 The Relational Model: Organizing Data Logically

-A relational database stores and provides access to data points that are related to one another.
-Data is organized in tables.
+A relational database stores data in tables that are related to one another.

 Visualizing the Relationship 🀝